ADHD: Triad of Inattention, Impulsivity, & Excessive Motor Activity (“Executive Function Disorder”):

 - 8 million American adults have ADHD and less than 20% have been diagnosed and/or are seeking treatment.

-What Type of Treatment is Available for Adults with ADHD?
+What Type of Adult ADHD Treatment is Available?

 - Medications: While stimulants are typically the most commonly prescribed medications, other medications can also be effective for patients.